 What is Table ?

-In Relational database, a table is a collection of data elements organised in terms of rows and columns.
-A table is also considered as convenient representation of relations.
+In the Relational database, a table is a collection of data elements organized in terms of rows and columns.
+A table is also considered as a convenient representation of relations.
 But a table can have duplicate tuples while a true relation cannot have duplicate tuples.
-Table is the most simplest form of data storage.
+Table is the simplest form of data storage.
 Below is an example of Employee table.

 What is a Record ?